donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 **Final Corrected Output:**
 "The procedure was medically necessary for the treatment of claimant's Tetralogy of `Fallot`."✔️

-This demonstrates how **domain-aware shallow fusion** can significantly improve ASR output in specialized contexts.
+This illustrates how **domain-aware shallow fusion** could potentially improve ASR output in specialized contexts.

 ## Experimental Setup